Jjagg/MonoGame/Documentation/using_pipeline_tool.md

-The [Pipeline Tool](pipeline.md) is used to organize and build content for use with MonoGame.
-It is installed as part of the MonoGame SDK Installer or can be built [directly from source](https://github.com/mono/MonoGame/tree/develop/Tools/Pipeline) if needed.
+The [MGCB Editor](pipeline.md) is used to organize and build content for use with MonoGame.
+It is installed as part of the MonoGame SDK Installer or can be built [directly from source](https://github.com/mono/MonoGame/tree/develop/Tools/MonoGame.Content.Builder.Editor) if needed.

 ## Create A Project

 To start a new project just select "New..." from the "File" menu.
 This will give you a new empty project to add content to.

-If you are starting from an existing XNA project, the Pipeline Tool supports importing your existing .contentproj.
+If you are starting from an existing XNA project, MGCB Editor supports importing your existing .contentproj.
 Again you can access this from the the "File" menu:

 <p align="center">
 <img src="images/pipeline_import.png"/>